ProgrammingLanguageLeader/7_mistery_fix/README.md

 # Project goals

-Code was written for educational purposes.
-In the framework of web development training course ― [DEVMAN.org](https://devman.org)
+The code is written for educational purposes.
+Training course for web-developers ― [DEVMAN.org](https://devman.org)